SyntaxStacks/johnlozano.me/content/post/testing-spree-commerce-rspec.md

 end
 ```

-We add a fake payment to the order and then start our assertions and actions. `order.next!` steps the the
+We add a fake payment to the order and then start our assertions and actions. `order.next!` steps the
 `complete` state and we can expect that the `submit_order_to_printful` method is called.

 ## The Code